TARGET: Automated Scenario Generation from Traffic Rules for Testing Autonomous Vehicles via Validated LLM-Guided Knowledge Extraction: Results

 \subsubsection{Accuracy of Generated Test Scenarios in Accordance with Traffic Rules}

+For human studies finished by students and experienced workers, the voting results are generally similar.
+Within the set of 75 test scenarios voted for by students, 50 were perceived to be at least a partial match to the rules.
+None of these 50 scenarios received votes for the \textit{Most not match} or \textit{Totally not match} categories.
+For participants with driving experiences, 49 scenarios were voted without \textit{Most not match} or \textit{Totally not match} categories.

-Figure~\ref{fig:pie_chart} reveals the voting result on all rules about whether generated test scenarios match traffic rule descriptions.
+Figure~\ref{fig:pie_chart} reveals the voting result by students on all rules about whether the generated test scenarios match the descriptions of the traffic rules.
 Each bar represents the distribution of votes for the five categories, across all generated scenarios on different maps corresponding to a specific traffic rule.
 For the majority of test scenarios for the traffic rules, votes predominantly converged on the \textit{Totally match} or \textit{Mostly match} categories.
 This suggests that, on the whole, the generated scenarios are consistent with the articulated traffic rules.
-Within the set of 75 test scenarios presented for the human study, 50 were perceived to be at least a partial match with the rules.
-None of these 50 scenarios received votes for the \textit{Most not match} or \textit{Totally not match} categories, and 23 were thought to be in complete accordance with their respective rules.